-Student's transition into University life is assisted by an initial short, one week's induction programme which through a range of activities introduces students to their course, the staff who will be teaching them and the Institute.
-Students are for example invited to attend the Institute of Humanities and Creative Arts (IHCA) Freshers' Party in induction week.
+Student's transition into University life is assisted by an initial short, one week's induction programme which through a range of activities introduces students to their course, the staff who will be teaching them and the School.
+Students are for example invited to attend the School of Arts Freshers' Party in induction week.

-During this initial induction week and in the first Worcester Week students are involved in a range of activities which support them in developing an understanding of the expectations of their course, undergraduate study and the University's systems and services.
+During this initial induction week, students are involved in a range of activities which support them in developing an understanding of the expectations of their course, undergraduate study and the University's systems and services.
 They have talks or tours, for example, which introduce them to the Library and IT facilities, Media Services, the Careers and the Counselling Service.

-Students are also provided with a brief induction into their second and third year in the mandatory production modules, followed up during the first Worcester week.
+Students are also provided with a brief induction into their second and third year in the mandatory production modules, followed up during the first Progress week.